 What is Sharpe Ratio?

-Sharpe Ratio is a measurement of risk-adjusted return of a portfolio.
+Sharpe Ratio is a measurement of the risk-adjusted return of a portfolio.
 The concept is named after William F. Sharpe of Stanford University.
 The ratio measures the return on the funds in excess of proxy for a risk-free guaranteed investment relative to the standard deviation.
-Generally, the 90-day Treasury bill rate is the proxy for risk-free rate.
+Generally, the 90-day Treasury bill rate is the proxy for the risk-free rate.

 Explaining Sharpe Ratio in Simple Language

 The ratio gives the investor an idea of how much extra returns he is earning in the volatile market for holding a riskier asset.
 The whole idea behind calculating this ratio is to know an investor’s compensation for the additional risk he is bearing for not holding a risk-free asset.

 Let us have a look at the formula of this ratio.

 William F. Shape developed this formula.
 The formula is as follows.

 Sharpe Ratio = (Mean Portfolio Return − Risk-Free Rate) / Standard Deviation of Portfolio Return